The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking

-Announced at the 2018 Clio Cloud Conference, Clio Grow helps you see the real-time status of every new lead, and track where they’ve come from.
+Clio Grow is client intake software that helps you see the real-time status of every new lead, and track where they’ve come from.
 Beautifully designed dashboards and transparent workflows provide visibility into your client pipeline and revenue projections—all well setting you up to deliver incredible, client-centered experiences.

 The best part?
 Clio Grow syncs seamlessly with Clio’s industry-leading cloud-based practice management platform, so you’ll be set up to deliver a seamless client experience from intake to invoice.

 The future for competitive law firms is client-centered and firm-focused.
 By putting clients at the center of their practices, forward-thinking law firms will provide better experiences, run their firms more efficiently, and grow like never before.

 - Know key client-centered terms.
 How’s your NPS®?
 What does your customer journey map look like?
 Don’t innovate in a vacuum: Use established tools to create an excellent client experience.